haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/before/before-setup-env-2_clone.md

 			magento-cloud environment:checkout

-	For example, to create a new branch named `sprint1` from master, enter:
+	例如， to create a new branch named `sprint1` from master, enter:

 		magento-cloud environment:branch sprint1 master